cir63ez/modell/coding_chart.md

 ### Structure

-Just describe briefly why is the structure for or what is it
+Just describe briefly what the structure is for or what it is

 ```c
 /* Vector: Cointains a vector position */